Meyer07/GameSalesFinder/README.md

 All three services have free tiers.
 Total cost: **$0/month**.

-> ⚠️ Render's free tier spins down after 15 minutes of inactivity.
-The first request after a period of no use takes ~30 seconds to wake up.
-This is fine for a scheduled deals notifier.
+> ⚠️ Render's free tier spins down after 15 minutes of inactivity, this is solved with cron-job.org sending a request to a health end point in the render deployment to keep it awake every 10 minutes
->Set up a cron-job and a health endpoint in main.py in order to keep the render instance awake, as the job runs every 10 minutes and sends a message to the health endpoint

 ---